trainsn/GNN-Surrogate/README.md

 In the inference stage, GNN-Surrogate is first used to predict the simulation residual.

-You can first run the evaluation code to get the accucary on the testing dataset:
+You can first run the evaluation code to get the accuracy on the testing dataset:
 ```
 cd model
 python eval.py --root dataset --sn --ch channel_multiplier --resume trained_model
 ```

-Then, you can provide your own simulation parameters to let the model predict the residual to the reference enmsemble member:
+Then, you can provide your own simulation parameters to let the model predict the residual to the reference ensemble member:
 ```
 cd model
 python infer.py --root dataset --gan-loss none --sn --ch channel_multiplier --resume trained_model --bwsa bwsa --kappa kappa --cvmix cvmix --mom mom